 \begin{lemma} Let $C$ be a curve of positive genus.
 Let $\kappa\colon X\to C$ be a ruled surface, or a conic bundle with at least one singular fibre such that its two irreducible components are exchanged by an element of $\Aut(X)$.
 If $\Aut_C(X)\simeq (\mathbb{Z}/2\mathbb{Z})^r$ with $r\in \{1,2\}$, then $\det(\sigma)\neq 1$ for all $\sigma\in \Aut_C(X)\setminus \{1\}$.
-In particular, if $r=2$ then $\kappa$ is a $(\mathbb{Z}/2\mathbb{Z})^2$-conic bundle. \end{lemma}
+In particular, if $r=2$, then $\kappa$ is a $(\mathbb{Z}/2\mathbb{Z})^2$-conic bundle. \end{lemma}

-\begin{proof} Assume first that $\kappa$ has at least one singular fibre and let $\eta \colon X\to S$ be the contraction of an irreducible component in each singular fibre.
+\begin{proof} First assume that $\kappa$ has at least one singular fibre, and let $\eta \colon X\to S$ be the contraction of an irreducible component in each singular fibre.
 Let $G$ be the normal subgroup of $\Aut_C(X)$ which leaves invariant each irreducible component of the singular fibres.

 Suppose that $r=1$.
-Let $\sigma_1\in \Aut_C(X)$ be the element of order two and assume that $\det(\sigma_1)=1$.
-By Lemma \ref{determinantinvolution} (1), the automorphism $\sigma_1$ fixes pointwise two sections, which do not pass through the same irreducible components in each singular fibre (Lemma \ref{involutionsections}), and $\eta$ is $\sigma_1$-equivariant.
-It implies that $\eta G \eta^{-1}$ has an invariant section and by Lemma \ref{invariantexceptional} (1), $\kappa$ is an exceptional conic bundle, which contradicts the assumption that $\Aut_C(X)$ is finite (Lemma \ref{exceptionalmaximal}).
+Let $\sigma_1\in \Aut_C(X)$ be the element of order two, and assume that $\det(\sigma_1)=1$.
+By Lemma~\ref{determinantinvolution}\eqref{detinv-1}, the automorphism $\sigma_1$ fixes pointwise two sections which do not pass through the same irreducible components in each singular fibre (see Lemma~\ref{involutionsections}), and $\eta$ is $\sigma_1$-equivariant.
+This implies that $\eta G \eta^{-1}$ has an invariant section, and by Lemma~\ref{invariantexceptional}\eqref{invariantexc-1}, $\kappa$ is an exceptional conic bundle, which contradicts the assumption that $\Aut_C(X)$ is finite (see Lemma~\ref{exceptionalmaximal}).